Participants from a recent Momentum Skillshare in 2019

 Nicole Carty is a lead trainer and core team member at Momentum.
 Hailing from Atlanta, Georgia, Nicole a veteran of Occupy Wall Street and helped organize Millions March, a march of 100,000 people in New York City to protest police brutality.
 Nicole also founded the Crown Heights Tenant Union — an organization bent on fighting gentrification in Brooklyn.
 She currently works at PowerLabs.

-Lissy Romanow is the Director of Momentum, and a trainer.
+Lissy Romanow is the Director of Momentum.
 She was first introduced to social movements at the age of 17 as a participant in the City School’s Summer Leadership Program.
 She was a lead organizer with Neighbor to Neighbor Massachusetts, where she worked to amplify some of the largest grassroots legislative and electoral campaigns in the state.
 In 2014, she attended her first Momentum training, joined the visionary staff of the Ayni Institute, and co-founded IfNotNow.
 She is honored to support the Momentum community’s brilliant leaders and to learn from the history of social movements which taught us how to change what’s politically possible.

 If you have questions, please email Cicia at firstname.lastname@example.org